What Rare Earth Minerals Are Used For

 Technological demands will only increase in the coming years and beyond.
 To ensure adequate supplies of REEs will be available, the US is exploring other resources.
 Developing more American-based REE mines, recycling REEs, and finding substitute materials for REEs are efforts in the works.

-Effective REE recycling has the most potential benefits.
+Lastly, effective REE recycling has the most potential benefits.
 Recycling would decrease the demand for mining and lower the negative environmental impacts.
 It would also mean avoiding the expensive steps of separating low-value REEs from high-value REEs.
 E-waste recyclers could recover both precious metals and rare earth metals, offsetting costs and improving sustainability.

 Protect Earth’s Resources with Electronics Recycling

 ShredTronics will connect you with e-waste recycling companies near you.
 We responsibly dispose of computers, smartphones, and other devices to promote sustainability and protect the planet.
-Give us a call at (844) 648-4908 or fill out the form and we will send you free quotes on recycling services within minutes.
+Give us a call at (844) 648-4908 or fill out the form and we will send you free quotes on electronics recycling services within minutes.

 Get a Free Quote!